openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 For C++ Developers
 ##################

 If you are a C++ developer, you must first install OpenVINO Runtime separately to set up the C++ libraries, sample code, and dependencies for building applications with OpenVINO.
 These files are not included with the PyPI distribution.
-See the :doc:`Install OpenVINO Runtime <openvino_docs_install_guides_install_runtime>` page to install OpenVINO Runtime from an archive file for your operating system.
+See the :doc:`Selector Tool <openvino_docs_install_guides_overview>` page to install OpenVINO Runtime from an archive file for your operating system.

 Once OpenVINO Runtime is installed, you may install OpenVINO Development Tools for access to tools like ``mo``, Model Downloader, Benchmark Tool, and other utilities that will help you optimize your model and develop your application.
 Follow the steps in the :ref:`Installing OpenVINO Development Tools <install_dev_tools>` section on this page to install it.